Williston, Vermont: History

 The town was chartered in the New Hampshire Grants in 1763 as a grant from Governor Benning Wentworth of the colony of New Hampshire.
-It was named for Samuel Willis, a New York merchant who was one of the original 65 grantees, though he never visited the town that was named in his honor.
+It was named for Samuel Willis, a New York merchant who was one of the original 65 grantees, though he never visited the town.

 A private, boarding high school, Pine Ridge, was founded in 1968 to serve learning-disabled students.
-It closed in June 2009.
+It closed in 2009.

-The town is notable for its fine and well preserved central collection of brick nineteenth century civic and religious buildings including the "old Brick Church" of 1832, considered one of Vermont's finest country Gothic churches; the former Universalist Church, now the Town Hall, of 1860; the former Methodist Church of 1848, now the Town Annex; former Town Hall of approximately 1840.
-Also is the regal Federated Church of 1867, formerly the Methodist Episcopal Church, designed by noted Boston architect John Stevens.
-On the western side of the town, bordering South Burlington, is Vermont's largest mercantile development with numerous "big box" stores and other commercial activities, making it a destination from all over the region.
+The town is notable for its well-preserved central collection of brick 19th-century civic and religious buildings, including the "old Brick Church" of 1832, considered one of Vermont's finest country Gothic churches; the former Universalist Church, now the Town Hall, of 1860; the former Methodist Church of 1848, now the Town Annex; the former Town Hall, of around 1840; and the Federated Church of 1867, formerly the Methodist Episcopal Church, designed by Boston architect John Stevens.
+On the western side of the town, bordering South Burlington, is Vermont's largest mercantile development, with numerous "big box" stores and other commercial activity.

 The town was also the home of several generations of the Chittenden family, for whom the surrounding county, Vermont's most populous, is named.
-A number of beautiful original Chittenden family homes still stand in the town.
-Thomas Chittenden, the President of the Vermont Republic, and first governor of the state had his home in Williston and is buried in the central cemetery, with a prominent memorial.
+Several original Chittenden family homes still stand.
+Thomas Chittenden, president of the Vermont Republic and the state's first governor, lived in Williston and is buried in the central cemetery, with a prominent memorial.

 Events

-During the night of July 7, 1984, an Amtrak train with 287 people aboard hit a landslide and derailed, killing five people and injuring about two hundred.
-Although the accident triggered one of Vermont's most intensive emergency responses, the final victims were not rescued until the end of the day.
+During the night of July 7, 1984, an Amtrak Montrealer train with 287 people aboard hit a landslide and derailed, killing five people and injuring about 200.
+The accident triggered one of Vermont's most intensive emergency responses, but the final victims were not rescued until the end of the day.

 Geography

 Williston is in central Chittenden County, bordered on the north by the Winooski River.
 The city of South Burlington is to the west.
-According to the United States Census Bureau, Williston has a total area of 79.2 sqkm, of which 77.9 sqkm is land and 1.3 sqkm, or 1.65%, is water.
+According to the United States Census Bureau, Williston has an area of 79.2 sqkm, of which 77.9 sqkm is land and 1.3 sqkm, or 1.65%, is water.

 Brooks

 Allen Brook drains the center of the town.
-It begins and flows from Mud Pond north to the village of Williston, and then in a northwesterly direction where it meets the Winooski River.
-It has a length of 10 mi and drains a watershed covering 6900 acre.
+It begins and flows from Mud Pond north to the village of Williston, and then northwest until it meets the Winooski River.
+It is 10 mi long and drains a watershed of 6900 acre.

-Muddy Brook flows on the western edge of Williston and marks the border between Williston and South Burlington.
+Muddy Brook flows on Williston's western edge and marks the border between Williston and South Burlington.